Topics API: How Privacy Sandbox on Android connects people with ads

 There are a number of potential problems with topics.
 Note that this is early and Google is seeking feedback, so these may all be resolved over time.

 - Visibility: as Google has defined Topics API, you won’t see topics returned that you haven’t observed in the past.
-This seriously limits targeting, seemingly.
+This could seriously limit targeting.

 - Granularity of topics: with only hundreds to a few thousand topics, it’s hard to get granular.
 Sports is a big topic, but I may like 7 or 10 different sports, and I may follow 15 or 20 teams, and like 30 or 40 players.